- 1 What is carnival?

 Is Carnival in Rio safe?

-While Rio doesn’t have a reputation as being one of the safest cities in the world you shouldn’t have any troubles so long as your sensible and leave your valuables back in your hotel.
+While Rio doesn’t have a reputation as being one of the safest cities in the world you shouldn’t have any troubles so long as you’re sensible and leave your valuables back in your hotel.

 Many Brazilians speak English so catching the metro around is considered safe and even fun with its pre-party crowds.
 It is important to stay in the more touristy areas and not advisable that you go wandering around the favelas yourself.